Colleges and Schools of North Carolina Agricultural and Technical State University: College of Education

 Established in 1968, the School of Education is spans 5 departments: Curriculum and Instruction; Human Development and Services; Human Performance and Leisure Studies; Sports Science and Fitness Management; and Leadership Studies.
-The School is housed in Samuel D. Proctor Hall, named for the University's Fifth President.
+The school is housed in Samuel D. Proctor Hall, named for the university's fifth president.

-As of 2012, the School of Education has a total enrollment of 1,322 students with 642 being undergraduates and 680 students enrolled in the graduate program.
-In the 2011-2012 academic year, the university awarded 64 bachelor's, 133 master's, and 6 doctoral degrees from the college.
+As of 2012, the School of Education had a total enrollment of 1,322 students with 642 being undergraduates and 680 students enrolled in the graduate program.
+In the 2011–2012 academic year, the university awarded 64 bachelor's, 133 master's, and 6 doctoral degrees from the college.

-The current Dean of the School of Education is Dr. William B. Harvey who was assumed the position in 2013.